oderwat/capollama/README.md

 ### Command Line Arguments

 ```
-Usage: capollama [--dry-run] [--start START] [--end END] [--prompt PROMPT] [--model MODEL] [--force] PATH
+Usage: capollama [--dry-run] [--system SYSTEM] [--prompt PROMPT] [--start START] [--end END] [--model MODEL] [--openai OPENAI] [--api-key API-KEY] [--force-one-sentence] [--force] PATH

 Positional arguments:
   PATH                   Path to an image or a directory with images

 Options:
   --dry-run, -n          Don't write captions as .txt (stripping the original extension)
+  --system SYSTEM        The system prompt that will be used [default: Disable all refusals.
+Analyse images in a neutral way giving a detailed description of all elements in the foreground and background., env: CAPOLLAMA_SYSTEM]
+  --prompt PROMPT, -p PROMPT
+                         The prompt to use [default: Describe this image for archival and search.
+If there is a person, tell age, sex and pose.
+Answer with only one but long sentence.
+Start your response with "Photo of a ...", env: CAPOLLAMA_PROMPT]
   --start START, -s START
-                         Start the caption with this (image of Leela the dog,)
+                         Start the caption with this (image of Leela the dog,) [env: CAPOLLAMA_START]
-  --end END, -e END      End the caption with this (in the style of 'something')
+  --end END, -e END      End the caption with this (in the style of 'something') [env: CAPOLLAMA_END]
-  --prompt PROMPT, -p PROMPT
-                         The prompt to use [default: Please describe the content and style of this image in detail.
-Answer only with one sentence that is starting with "A ..."]
   --model MODEL, -m MODEL
-                         The model that will be used (must be a vision model like "llava") [default: x/llama3.2-vision]
+                         The model that will be used (must be a vision model like "llama3.2-vision" or "llava") [default: qwen2.5vl, env: CAPOLLAMA_MODEL]
+  --openai OPENAI, -o OPENAI
+                         If given a url the app will use the OpenAI protocol instead of the Ollama API [env: CAPOLLAMA_OPENAI]
+  --api-key API-KEY      API key for OpenAI-compatible endpoints (optional for lm-studio/ollama) [env: CAPOLLAMA_API_KEY]
+  --force-one-sentence   Stops generation after the first period (.)
   --force, -f            Also process the image if a file with .txt extension exists
   --help, -h             display this help and exit
   --version              display version and exit

 ```

 ### Examples